Aalesund-Techschool/modern-javascript-and-web-apis/README.md

-# Modern JavaScript and Web APIs
+# Web development and APIs

 This workshop focuses on language constructs in modern JavaScript versions known as ECMAScript2015 (ES2015) or ECMAScript 6 (ES6).
 We'll look at features in modern JavaScript and use these features to build a JavaScript-based web application against a server-side web API.